ZachCortez/CybersecurityJourney/README.md

 🔶 Let’s walk through the exact steps to download and install VirtualBox, including the correct files to get you started safely and smoothly.

-✅ Step-by-Step: Download & Install VirtualBox
+✅ Step-by-Step: Download & Install VirtualBox </br>

-1️⃣ Go to the Official VirtualBox Site
+1️⃣ Go to the Official VirtualBox Site</br>

 👉 https://www.virtualbox.org/wiki/Downloads

 🟢 You’ll see a section called "VirtualBox platform packages" — this is where you get the main program.